 - Conversion rate (visitor turned into free/paid user)

 You can easily track your monthly visitors from your Google Analytics and have weekly updates so you can check your progress.
 As for domain authority, you can check this value using MOZbar, a Chrome plugin made by the creators of MOZ.
 And for domain rating, you can check this value using Ahrefs.
 As for conversions, these are also fairly easy to track in Google Analytics.
 Naturally, you want all three of these values to increase as time passes.

 Except for conversions, these are the metrics you want to keep in mind when researching your competition and when looking for places to pitch guest posts.

-One of the keys to a great SaaS content marketing strategy is having it documented.
+One of the keys to a great SAAS strategy is having it documented.
 While you shouldn’t write a book about it, you can and should take care of the basics.
 Document who does what, establish standard operating procedures, and each step of the way when writing and promoting a piece of content.

 Coming up with a great SaaS content marketing strategy and having positive ROI from content is a long-term game.
-These are some of the basic elements of a content marketing strategy for SaaS, but yours may be slightly different.
+These are some of the basic elements of a SAAS strategy, but yours may be slightly different.

 Whichever way that you build your strategy, focus on one goal: creating actionable content that your visitors will enjoy reading.
 Once you’ve hit the mark with the quality of your content, focus on consistency and results are sure to come in rapidly.